atolat/skiplevel-ai/README.md

 🔥 **Built for:**
 - Engineers who are good at their jobs but bad at self-promotion
-- ICs tired of “being more visible”
+- ICs tired of "being more visible"
 - People who want to grow through impact, not politics

 💡 **Beliefs:**